 Richard W. Allen, ED.S., Founder DisruptED TV, Director of Business Development, VOYCE

-As a consultant, I focus on teaching and leadership practices that bring understanding, insight, ownership, compassion, and joy to students, families, and educators.
-I work directly with administrators, teachers, and stakeholder groups, as well as “offline” to create plans, documents, and guidelines to help districts improve student opportunities and organizational efficiency.
-My work has been funded by universities, foundations, grants, and directly by districts, on an hourly, per diem, or per project basis.
+As a consultant, I focus on teaching, learning, and leadership practices that bring understanding, insight, ownership, compassion, and (dare we say it?) joy to students, families, and educators.
+I work on site with administrators, teachers, community members, businesses and other stakeholders, as well as “offline” to create plans, documents, and guidelines to help organizations create and improve learning opportunities and organizational efficiency.
+My work has been funded by grants, foundations, and directly by the organizations I serve, on an hourly, per diem, or per project basis.